Shinjiro Torii founds Torii Shoten

 an original Japanese whisky

-an authentic whisky to suit the Japanese climate
+an authentic whisky born from the Japanese climate

 *Kotobukiya Limited founded in 1921.

 Suntory Museum of Art opened